srinivas-skr/Twitter-Sentiment-Analyzer/README.md

 ## Overview

-This project analyzes the sentiment of tweets fetched from Twitter using the **Tweepy** library and performs sentiment analysis using **TextBlob** or **VADER**.
+This project analyzes the sentiment of tweets fetched from Twitter using the **Tweepy** library and performs sentiment analysis using **TextBlob**.
 The analysis identifies whether the tweets have a positive, negative, or neutral sentiment.
 The results are visualized using **matplotlib**.

 ---